alakajam-team/alakajam/README.md

 ### Recommended

 * `npm run start:ts` Launches the server without needing to compile it first.
-Every TypeScript change will trigger a server restart.
-(Uses `ts-node-dev`)
+Every TypeScript change will trigger a server restart. (based on ts-node-dev)
-* `npm run start:refresh` Alternative that also refreshes the browser automatically after editing templates/CSS/client-side scripts.
-(Uses `tsc` + `browser-refresh`)
+* `npm run start:refresh` Alternative that also refreshes the browser automatically after editing templates/CSS/client-side scripts. (based on tsc + browser-refresh)
-* `npm run lint` Checks your code for errors and fixes the most obvious ones.
+* `npm run lint` Checks your code for errors, and fixes the most obvious ones.

 ### Other tools